matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

 make bridge authors understand the SS API, especially when we already have so many AS API bridges.
 Hence these minor extensions to the existing AS API.

+Another way of doing this is using the existing single send state and event API endpoints.
+We could use `PUT /_matrix/client/r0/rooms/{roomId}/state/{eventType}/{stateKey}` with `?historical=true` which would create the floating outlier state events.
+Then we could use `PUT /_matrix/client/r0/rooms/{roomId}/send/{eventType}/{txnId}`, with `?prev_event` pointing at that floating state to auth the event and where we want to insert the event.

 Another way of doing this might be to store the different eras of the room as different versions of the room, using `m.room.tombstone` events to form a linked list of the eras.
 This has the advantage of isolating room state between